Rovak/KJSencha/README.md

 [Sencha Ext-JS](http://www.sencha.com/products/extjs/) / Sencha Touch Integration Module for [Zend Framework 2](http://framework.zend.com/).

-The project is still a work-in-progress and it is recommended to checkout the [Example application](https://github.com/KablauJoustra/KJSenchaExample) if you are interested in using the module
+The project has an example application build with KJSencha, it is recommended to checkout the [Example application](https://github.com/KablauJoustra/KJSenchaExample) if you are interested in using the module